-Lounge Area
+Lounge area

-The lounge area is located at the front of the vehicle and consists of two inward facing settees, with lift up bases which give access to the under seat storage.
-(In order to make lifting the seat base easier it is recommended that the backrest is first laid flat against the seat cushion).
-There is a large storage drawer under the nearside settee.
+The lounge area at the front of the vehicle comprises the inward facing settee on the offside, whilst the nearside of the Surrey can be arranged as a settee or two separate seats.
+The Northants has an inward facing settee instead.
+These seats have slatted bases which can be lifted up to provide access to the under seat storage.
+(In order to make lifting the seat base easier, it is recommended that the backrest is first laid flat against the seat cushion).